leandroroser/template/README.md

 ## SAMPLE DATA USED IN THE PUBLICATION

 Briefly describe origin of the data and how it was collected.
 Links if necessary.
+Include the data within this repo, if needed in a separate folder in relation the main programs.

 ### DATA STRUCTURE